 The vast majority of new Dryer Master DM510 installations use the Fin Type moisture sensor at both the inlet and outlet to the dryer.
 The two sensors provided with a standard system are identical and can be used interchangeably.
-In some unique situations, a Round-Cell sensor design may be used in place of the fin sensor either at the inlet or the outlet.

 Figure 4 - Fin Type moisture sensor